x-vin/covidcures/docs/src/allopathic.md

 **(Note: When supplementing with vitamin D, it is [important also to supplement with sources of vitamin K2][97], and [also with sources of Calcium and Magnesium][98] for improved bone health.)**

 **Helpful Information Related to Procuring Ivermectin and HCQ [in the USA and other countries][99]:**
-   - FIND A DOCTOR WHO WILL PRESCRIBE IVERMECTIN, HYDROXYCHLOROQUINE AND EARLY OUTPATIENT TREATMENTS FOR COVID-19 (USA, SEPT 24, 2021)
+   - FIND A DOCTOR WHO WILL PRESCRIBE IVERMECTIN, HYDROXYCHLOROQUINE AND EARLY OUTPATIENT TREATMENTS FOR COVID-19 (USA, SEPT 24, 2021).
-   - How to Get Ivermectin in the US: Pharmacies (USA, Sept 28, 2021)
+   - How to Get Ivermectin in the US Pharmacies (USA, Sept 28, 2021).
-   - FIND A DOCTOR WHO WILL PRESCRIBE IVERMECTIN, HYDROXYCHLOROQUINE AND EARLY OUTPATIENT TREATMENTS FOR COVID-19 (IN VARIOUS COUNTRIES, SEPT 6, 2021)
+   - FIND A DOCTOR WHO WILL PRESCRIBE IVERMECTIN, HYDROXYCHLOROQUINE AND EARLY OUTPATIENT TREATMENTS FOR COVID-19 (IN VARIOUS COUNTRIES, SEPT 6, 2021).

 **<ins>Early Outpatient Treatment Protocol (Updated Sept 1, 2021):</ins>**
    1. **First line agents (use any or all medicines; listed in order of priority/importance):**
       - **Antivirals:**
          - **Ivermectin ([Find a doctor, USA][100]):** 0.2 - 0.4 mg / kg, taken with or after meals, 1 dose daily for 5 days or until recovery.
 Use upper dose range if 1) in regions with aggressive variants, 2) treatment started on or after five days of symptoms, or in pulmonary phase, 3) multiple comorbidities or risk factors.
          - **And / Or Nitazoxanide:** 500mg 2 x daily for 5 days after meals.
 Combine with Ivermectin (preferred) or substitute if Ivermectin is not available.
-(Nitazoxanide is often unavailable or high-priced in some countries like the USA)
+(Nitazoxanide is often unavailable or high-priced in some countries like the USA).
       - **Anti-Septic Anti-virals:**
          - **Antiviral mouthwash**: Gargle 3 x daily (do not swallow; must contain Chlorhexidine,  Povidone-Iodine, or Cetylpyridinium Chloride). (e.g. [Scope mouthwash™][101], [Crest mouthwash][102], [Colgate mouthwash][103], [Betadine® Antiseptic Sore Throat Gargle][104])
          - **Iodine Nasal Spray**: Use 1% **Povidone Iodine** commercial product as per instructions 2–3 x daily.
 If 1%-product not available, must first dilute the more widely available 10%-solution and apply 4–5 drops to each nose every 4 hours.
 (No more than 5 days in pregnancy.)